 My dad was in the military, so I know the obvious saying that goes with the word assume.
 Since this is so cliché I prefer not to use that here, but will only say that making assumptions ends poorly for everybody – or so says the saying.

-Personally, most assumptions I … Continue reading
+Personally, most assumptions I make … Continue reading